We will not be having a summer session but we will be offering camps, workshops, and intensives! Sign up before April 1st to get 19% off Summer 2019!

 We send most of our families to Capezio to purchase shoes, leotards, tights, etc. They have our shoe preferences on file if you tell them you are with EVOLUTION DANCE CENTER!

 We allow online registration and in-person registration.
 Click here to register online!
-If you would rather come into the studio, you may come Monday-Thursday 4:00-7:00pm to register in person.
+If you would rather come into the studio, contact us to set up an appointment.

 It's only too late if the class is full, but we can also get you on the wait list!
-The only instance in which it would be too late to register is if you are trying register past March 1st for the Fall/Spring session.
+If interested in joining company mid-season, contact us to see about late auditions.

-Starting Fall 2016, all dancers will be required to have a credit card on file.
-We will not run these cards until the 5th of the month.
-Before the 5th of the month, you may log into your account and pay with a card or you may come to the studio and pay by cash or check.
-If you do not pay by the 5th, we will run your card on file.
+All dancers will be required to have a credit card on file.
+We will not run these cards until the 1sth of the month.
+Before the 1st of the month, you may log into your account and pay with a card or you may come to the studio and pay by cash or check.
 If your card does not go through, you will be notified via email to handle your account as soon as possible and dancers will not be allowed in class until account is paid in full.
 We do not add late fees until the 7th of the month.

-Once a dancer is registered at Evolution Dance Center, they are registered for the FULL SESSION.
-This is Fall/Spring (school year) or Summer.
+Once a dancer is registered at Evolution Dance Collective, they are registered for the FULL SESSION.
+This is Fall/Spring (school year) or Summer Camps/Intensives.
 If your dancer is in several classes and just wants to drop or move to a new class, simply email the office at EvolutionDanceLeander@gmail.com and let us know what class.
 If your dancer wants to drop their enrollment completely, we need a 30 day notice via email to EvolutionDanceLeander@gmail.com.

 Yes!
 All private lessons are scheduled and paid for through the individual instructor.
 Shoot us an email to EvolutionDanceLeander@gmail.com with your needs and the instructor if you have a preference and we will start setting up something for your dancer!